-- An otological (ear) examination by a physician or surgeon every 24 consecutive months. - An audiological (hearing) examination and evaluation by a certified or licensed audiologist, including a follow up consultation. - An electronic hearing aid (monaural or binaural) prescribed as a result of the examination.
+- An otological (ear) examination by a physician or surgeon every 24 consecutive months. - An audiological (hearing) examination and evaluation by a certified or licensed audiologist, including a follow up consultation.
+This includes claims for evaluation and management services. - An electronic hearing aid (monaural or binaural) prescribed as a result of the examination.
 This includes ear mold(s), hearing aid instrument, initial batteries, cords, and other necessary supplementary equipment as well as warranty and follow-up consultation within 30 days following delivery of the hearing aid.
-Hearing aids are limited to one in a rolling 36 month period, and are subject to the maximums set forth in section 2.1.1, Medical Benefit Schedule. - Repairs, servicing or alteration of hearing aid equipment.
+Hearing aids are limited to one in a rolling 36 month period, and are subject to the maximums set forth in section 2.1.1, Medical Benefit Schedule.

+• Repairs, servicing or alteration of hearing aid equipment.